 - Invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

-- what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.
+- What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.

-- what external help is available, for example through the Modern Slavery Helpline.
+- What external help is available, for example through the Modern Slavery Helpline.

-- contact details for the GLA.
+- Contact details for the GLAA.

-- contact details for key retailers.
+- Contact details for key retailers.

 This is an issue which shall receive the attention and support of all staff at JDM Food Group Ltd, and we continue to remain steadfast in ensuring that we remain a fair and rewarding place to work for all our staff, suppliers, contractors, and customers.

 This statement was approved in 2023 by the organisation’s CEO who reviews and approves it annually.